Motherhood and trauma

-Today’s blog post comes from one of our brilliant counsellors and looks at the experiences of mother’s who have experienced trauma.
+From one of our brilliant counsellors who looks at the experiences of mother’s who have experienced trauma.

 I am writing about the impact of trauma on motherhood not just as a counsellor but also as the daughter of a mother and step mum who experienced considerable trauma.
 I am not a mother myself but I am aware that at the best of times its messy… full of the beautiful, the tiring and those stretching beyond your personal capacity kind of moments on a daily basis and that’s before adding trauma into the mix.